 Unlisted securities are a pivotal concept in the realm of accounting and finance.
-These financial instruments play a crucial role in the investment landscape, yet they are often less understood than their listed counterparts.
+These financial instruments play a crucial role in the investment landscape, yet they must often be more understood than their listed counterparts.
 This guide aims to provide a comprehensive explanation of unlisted securities, offering an easily digestible definition, highlighting their significance, and providing real-world examples to illustrate their presence in the financial world.

 Defining Unlisted Securities:

-Unlisted securities, sometimes referred to as unquoted securities, are financial assets that are not traded on public stock exchanges.
+Unlisted securities, sometimes called unquoted securities, are financial assets not traded on public stock exchanges.
 These securities do not have a readily available market price because they are not subject to the same regulatory requirements and disclosure standards as their listed counterparts.
-In essence, unlisted securities are not bought and sold on formal stock exchanges, making them less liquid and typically harder to trade.
+Unlisted securities are not bought and sold on formal stock exchanges, making them less liquid and typically harder to trade.

 Key Characteristics of Unlisted Securities:

-3. Limited Liquidity: The market for unlisted securities is generally less liquid, meaning it can be more challenging to buy or sell these assets compared to their listed counterparts.
+- Limited Liquidity: The market for unlisted securities is generally less liquid, meaning buying or selling these assets can be more challenging than their listed counterparts.

 Significance of Unlisted Securities: